houqp/apps/map/PLAN.md

   * integrate with ownPrey app
   * last known location of my device
   * real time device location tracking
-* connect map app with imageviewer app?
+* communicate with imageviewer app?
   * show images based on it's taken location on the map (good for showcase pictures taken during travel)
+* display all contacts on a map
+* show all events from calendar app on a map
 * fetch data from services like scheme and display events on the map?